KPI Widget Designs

 UI Design

-Design: Phase 03
+Design: Phase 03 + the final product

 Phase three of design was a longer iteration cycle of asking widget logic questions to different teams, getting design critiques from the product team, and honing in on the widget designs.